Life coach insurance: What cover do coaches actually need?

 Insurance companies now know that coaches represent very low risk and there is a lot of competition for the business which has driven prices down.

-Life coach insurance is not a necessity unless you live in a country that regulates it.
+Life coach insurance is sensible if not a necessity unless you live in a country that regulates it.

-Or, you are affiliated with one of the coaching organizations like the ICF that insist on it.
+Or, you are affiliated with one of the coaching organizations like the ICF that suggest it.

-But neither is it an absolute necessity for you to have a coaching practice with no website or social media presence, but that doesn’t mean it’s a good idea..
+But neither is it an absolute necessity for you to have a coaching practice and social media presence, but that doesn’t mean it’s a good idea to forgo them even in this time of AI.

 But the reality is, if your ability to build a coaching practice stands or falls on £100 you’re almost certainly going to fail anyway.